farhansadidzihan/farhansadidzihan/README.md

 - 👨‍💻 All of my projects are available at https://github.com/farhansadidzihan

-- 🎯 My Goal is to build a sustainable business group like: Tata, adani
+- 🎯 My Goal is to build a sustainable business groups like: Tata, adani

 - ⚡My Mission is to get better every day and create a worldwide impact